adiguzelomer/craft_beer_ratings/final_proposal.md

 ## Challenges

 ### Measuring the Results

 My recommender systems are based primarily on topic modelling techniques, which fall squarely in the realm of unsupervised learning.
 As such, quantifying the results of the model is difficult.

 ### Diversity (Serendipity)

 Recommender systems often struggle to give recommendations that are diverse.
 For example, if a user loves Pale Ales, a model can recommend other Pale Ales but may struggle to identify new experiences (perhaps, a nice Stout) that the user would enjoy.

+### Tuning

+With three models as inputs to a fourth model, there are quite a few hyper parameters to tune.
+This is not a trivial task and can have quite an impact on the models performance.

 ## First Steps

+Given that I currently have a minimally viable content-based recommender, and Flask application.
+I need to start by getting the other to recommendation systems in place.
+Once those are in place, those models will need to be trained and then the ensemble model must be built.

 ## References:
 1. http://www.recommend.beer/